combustion-inc/combustion-documentation/probe_ble_specification.rst

 ||     || 7 bit field                         |
 +------+--------------------------------------+

-Virtual Sensors and State Log
+Prediction Log
 ------------------------------

-The virtual sensors and prediction state log are expressed as a 16-bit (2-byte) field.
+The Prediction Log is expressed as a 56-bit (7-byte) field.

 +--------+--------------------------------------+
 | Bits   | Description                          |